|

 Federal Means-Tested Exclusion

-Beginning with the first quarter of 1997, no credit of qualifying employment shall be countable if the individual who earned it received any FEDERAL means-tested public benefits during the quarter for which it was credited.
+Beginning with the first quarter of 1997, no credit of qualifying employment shall be countable if the individual who earned it received any Federal means-tested public benefits during the quarter for which it was credited.

 For our definition, federal means-tested public benefits include Federal CalWORKs, RCA, Medi-Cal, SSI, and the Federal food assistance program known as SNAP.
-The CFAP and State CalWORKs are NOT considered federal means-tested public benefits.
-However, since all individuals receiving state CalWORKs automatically receive Medi-Cal benefits, the quarters in which the individual received state CalWORKs CAN NOT be credited due to the receipt of Medi-Cal.
+The CFAP and State CalWORKs are not considered federal means-tested public benefits.
+However, since all individuals receiving state CalWORKs automatically receive Medi-Cal benefits, the quarters in which the individual received state CalWORKs cannot be credited due to the receipt of Medi-Cal.

 A noncitizen couple applied for themselves and their 3 citizen children in 06/00.
 They only had 30 QQs so were approved for CFAP for themselves and federal SNAP for their children.
 Due to unemployment deprivation, the family is set up on state CalWORKs.
 When the RV/RC is done in 06/03, the IEVS report shows 42 quarters of which 10 were earned after January 1997.
 The quarters they earned since 1997 are NOT countable because they received Medi-Cal along with state CalWORKs during these quarters.
 The parents remain ineligible for federal SNAP and will continue to receive CFAP benefits.